 The state of Yucatán is home to some of the Mayan world’s most significant archaeological sites.
 Accordingly, the state capital of Mérida hosts what’s likely the world’s largest museum dedicated to Mayan culture.

 The museum is situated in a modern building that opened in 2012.
 And it was built in the shape of a ceiba, or Mayan Tree of Life mentioned above.
-While there is certainly a lot to see inside, the museum’s outer facade makes it appear a bit bigger than it really is.
+While there is certainly a lot to see inside, the museum’s outer facade makes it appear bigger than it really is.

 Surprisingly, the museum starts with the present, detailing the life of ethnic Mayans in modern-day Mexico.
 You’ll learn about the cultural practices and language that have been preserved by the Yucatec Maya all these years, and some of the symbols they still use, such as the green cross.